rancher/rke2-docs/docs/import-images.md

 After a few seconds, the `redis` and the `mysql` images will be available in the containerd image store of the node.

-Use `sudo ctr images list` to query the containerd image store.
+Use `ctr -a /run/k3s/containerd/containerd.sock -n k8s.io images list` to query the containerd image store.

 </TabItem>
 <TabItem value="Offline image importing">